Music of Corsica

-Outside France the island of Corsica is perhaps best known musically for its polyphonic choral tradition.
+Outside France, the island of Corsica is perhaps best known musically for its polyphonic choral tradition.
 The rebirth of this genre was linked with the rise of Corsican nationalism in the 1970s.
 The anthem of Corsica is "Dio vi Salvi Regina".

 Every June, Calvi is home to an International Jazz Festival and in September there are the annual Rencontres de Chants Polyphoniques.

 Folk music

 Dance

-There are two dances of ancient origin found in Corsica: the caracolu, a women's funeral dance, and the moresca, illustrating the struggle between Moors and Christians.
-These days, they're not danced anymore.
+There are two dances of ancient origin found in Corsica: the caracolu, a women's funeral dance, and the moresca, which illustrates the struggle between Moors and Christians.
+These days, they are no longer performed.
 Traditional dances like the quatriglia (quadrille) or the scuttiscia (Scottish) have known some kind of revival over the last twenty years, groups like Diana di L'alba and Dopu Cena recorded the music and the associations Tutti in Piazza and Ochju à Ochju animate dance nights and teach as well.
 The granitula, a spiral procession, is still performed by the confraternities on Good Friday.

 Monophonic song

-The oldest vocal forms include such monophonic forms as voceri (sing. voceru) laments for the dead usually improvised by women; bandits' laments; laments for animals; lullabies; songs of departure; tribbiere (sing. tribbiera) or threshing songs); songs of mule-drivers; chjam' è rispondi (‘call and response’, a contest in improvised poetry); the currente (e.g. greeting guests; these have a distinctive fiddle accompaniment) and the cuntrastu (an exchange between a young man and woman).
+The oldest vocal forms include such monophonic forms as voceri (sing. voceru) laments for the dead usually improvised by women; bandits' laments; laments for animals; lullabies; songs of departure; tribbiere (sing. tribbiera) or threshing songs); songs of mule-drivers; chjam' è rispondi ('call and response', a contest in improvised poetry); the currente (e.g. greeting guests; these have a distinctive fiddle accompaniment) and the cuntrastu (an exchange between a young man and woman).

 Polyphonic song

 Polyphonic songs (pulifunie) in Corsica are a cappella, and can be either spiritual or secular.
 Hymns, motets, and funereal songs (lamentu) are an example of the former, while the nanna (lullaby) and the paghjella are examples of the latter.
 Traditionally, 4 to 6-voice improvised polyphony was sung only by men, with the exception of the voceru (sung only by women) and cuntrastu (usually 2-voice) and nanne often sung by women.
 Brotherhoods of polyphonic singers (cunfraternita) remain, some dating back to the 12th century.
 Corsica's current tradition of improvised vocal polyphony is more recent, dating to 15th century.
 It is traced to renaissance practice of falsobordone and the Genoese tradition of Trallalero.

 The tradition of Corsican polyphonic singing had nearly become extinct until its revival (riaquistu) in the 1970s.
-It is now a central part of Corsican national identity, and is sometimes linked with political agitation for autonomy or independence.
+It is now a central part of Corsican national identity and is sometimes associated with political agitation for autonomy or independence.

 Some popular modern groups include I Chjami Aghjalesi, the Palatini, A Filetta, Terra, Voce di Corsica, Alte Voce, Barbara Furtuna, Vaghjime, Cinqui So', all-female Donnisulana, Les Nouvelles Polyphonies Corses, Tavagna, Canta u Populu Corsu, I Muvrini, and Ployphonies Corses Sarocchi.
 The region of Balagne has emerged as a hot spot for Corsican music, producing groups like U Fiatu Muntese.